 She received the awards for Album of the Year (New Vintage), Video of the Year ("That's How I Got My Start") and Female Vocalist of the Year.
 AMG founder and multi-award-winning Christian music artist David L. Cook quipped that it was "the year of Laura Ainsworth!"

 Laura wishes to express her deepest thanks to the AMG, a non-profit group dedicated to mentoring indie artists and supporting music education for kids.
 The AMG Heritage Awards are chosen by industry professionals from samples submitted by nominees, with results based solely on qualify of music, not fame, promo budget or major label affiliation, which makes the awards even more meaningful.

 MAJOR MEDIA APPEARANCES

-New Vintage is attracting plenty of media attention.
+Numerous podcasts have interviewed Laura and introduced her music as well.
 Click here to listen to Laura’s interview with the top bachelor pad music show Buddies Lounge, click here for her in-depth interview on the Beyond The Playlist podcast, click here for her recent appearance on Neon Jazz, and click here for her interview with the avatar of cool, Koop Kooper, on the internationally syndicated Cocktail Nation, which named New Vintage as one of the “Best of the Best of 2017”.